codingfriend1/vite-plugin-markdownify/README.md

 </script>
 ```

 This structure enables seamless integration with front-end frameworks like React or Vue.
 You can render the active page using the data from `window.markdownify.page` and navigate to other pages represented in `window.markdownify.pages` without reloading the entire page.
-Such an approach leverages client-side routing for a super fast and responsive user experience.
+Such an approach would leverage client-side routing for a super fast and responsive user experience.

 ## Contribution & Contact